On this page:

 The bulk of my storytelling happens at:

 Unusually, I don't attend many dedicated storytelling events or festivals.
-My work is more 'applied' storytelling as part of some other activity, such as community oral-history gathering, imparting Scottish history and so on.
+My work is more 'applied' storytelling as part of some other activity, such as community oral-history gathering, traditional wedding Tales at the wedding cèilidh and so on.